ZacPJ/ZacPJ/README.md

 ## Welcome!
-- I use a variety of languages including; Java, Javascript, C++, HTML, React.JS, Python... and more!
+- I use a variety of languages including; Java, Javascript, HTML, React.JS, Python... and more!

 <!--
 **ZacPJ/ZacPJ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.